 - 11 continuous hours of rest in every 24-hour period.
 This may be reduced to 9 hours but no more than three times between two weekly rest periods; - 45 minutes' break after 4.5 hours of driving.
-This 45 minutes may be split into 15 minutes followed by 30 minutes during the 4.5 hours driving; - 30 minutes' break after six hours of working (but not driving or combined if driving time is less than 4.5 hours).
-This 30 minute-break may be split into two shorter breaks of 15 minutes each; - 45 minutes' break after nine hours of working (but not driving or combined if driving time is less than 4.5 hours).
+This 45 minutes may be split into 15 minutes followed by 30 minutes during the 4.5 hours driving; - 30 minutes break if working hours total between 6 and 9 hours.
+45 minutes break if working more than 9 hours.
+Breaks may be subdivided into periods of at least 15 minutes each. - 45 minutes' break after nine hours of working (but not driving or combined if driving time is less than 4.5 hours).
 This 45-minute break may be split into three shorter breaks of 15 minutes each; - Daily and weekly rest times for this Directive are the same as those in the EU Rules on Drivers Hours